 Top with some more red pepper flakes, any salt to taste, toss everything together and dig in!

-If you make these roasted broccoli buddha bowls, leave a comment below and rate the recipe on the recipe card.
+If you make these roasted broccoli bowls, leave a comment below and rate the recipe on the recipe card.
 And please share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea.
 I love seeing your recreations!

 WANT MORE DELICIOUS VEGAN RECIPES?
 SIGN UP FOR MY EMAIL NEWSLETTER & FOLLOW ME ON INSTAGRAM, FACEBOOK, AND PINTEREST!